matthewscoderepos/RedHerring/README.md

 # Red Herring

+Computer Architecture Project

 by

-Calvin Crino,

-Matthew Sutton,
+Matthew Sutton

+Calvin Crino

 and

 James Bors

-This program will encode/decode messages into/from a given bmp picture file via these methods:
+This program will encode/decode messages into/from a given picture via:

-Simple LSB,
-  Monochrome LSB,
-     Random Monochrome LSB,
-       Chromatic Keyed LSB
+LSB hijack simple, LSB hijack monochrome, LSB hijack random monochrome, LSB hijack chromatic keyed methods.

 The user will provide the key if needed, method of encoding or decoding, and the file path for the image.
 If the user is encoding a message into the picture, they will have to provide the desired message as well.